Shepherd University: Bonnie and Bill Stubblefield Institute for Civil Political Communications

+Transportation

+Public transportation

+The Eastern Panhandle Transit Authority operates two bus routes in the university; the Ram Force One and the Ram Force Express.
+The Ram Force One service offers limited service to Caperton Train Station.

 Athletics

 The Shepherd athletic teams are called the Rams.
 The university is a member of the NCAA Division II ranks of the National Collegiate Athletic Association (NCAA), primarily competing in the Pennsylvania State Athletic Conference (PSAC) since the 2019–20 academic year.
 The Rams previously competed in the Mountain East Conference (MEC) from 2013–14 to 2018–19, and before that, the now-defunct West Virginia Intercollegiate Athletic Conference (WVIAC) from 1924–25 to 2012–13.

 Shepherd fields 15 intercollegiate teams: Men's sports include baseball, basketball, cross country, football, golf, soccer and tennis; while women's sports include basketball, cross country, golf, lacrosse, soccer, softball, tennis and volleyball.